Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

-The Min-Max theory also bears some resemblance to Levshina's (\citeyear{Levshina:2023aa}) proposals, described in terms of \emph{communicative efficiency} and \emph{accessibility}.
+As noted above, the Min-Max theory also bears some resemblance to Levshina's (\citeyear{Levshina:2023aa}) proposals, described in terms of \emph{communicative efficiency} and \emph{accessibility}.
 However, such indicators cannot fully explain certain patterns in grammar such as ``harmonic'' word order.
 A recent proposed explanation for such patterns involves frequency of word classes, whereby \citet{Mansfield:2025aa} suggest that ``harmonic ordering is really a frequency effect: as replication converges on a phrase structure with a consistent linear order, the most frequent word class tends to be at one edge.''
-Although they did not test token length in their model, it is notable that in the current study frequency is a major factor in identifying the relationship between length and word order, suggesting that the most frequent word class in their model may also be the longest element of the domain they are testing, which would be driven by a maximization of information principle.
-The Min-Max theory also seems to provide an explanation for non-parallel (hierarchical) harmonic word order, which is not explained by their model.
+Although they did not test token length in their model, it is notable that in Study 1 (§\ref{subsec:Study-1:-Word} above) frequency is a major factor in identifying the relationship between length and word order, suggesting that the most frequent word class in their model may also be the longest element of the domain they are testing, which would be driven by the maximization of information principle.
+The Min-Max theory might also provide an explanation for non-parallel (hierarchical) harmonic word order, which is not explained by their model.

-The Min-Max theory may additionally provide an explanation for why word forms remain long (or lengthen), as described for particular languages (see \citealt{Cristofaro:2021aa,Haspelmath:2021aa,Petre:2017aa}).
+The Min-Max theory may additionally explain why word forms remain long (or lengthen), as described for particular languages (see \citealt{Cristofaro:2021aa,Haspelmath:2021aa,Petre:2017aa}).
 Here, again, the maximization of information principle would support the development or retention of particular (long) word forms, as speakers balance this need against the minimization of processing difficulty.
-As noted above, this proposal is supported by evidence from color-naming systems, which show patterns in keeping with the Information Bottleneck principle.
-The Min-Max theory would suggest that this principle does not only hold for ``forms'' (of, i.e. color words), but also governs ``behavior'': speakers behave in ways that are consistent with maximizing information in streams (via word order), while minimizing processing difficulty.
+As noted above, this proposal is supported by evidence from color-naming systems, which show patterns in keeping with IB (\citealt{Zaslavsky:2020aa}).
+The Min-Max theory would suggest that this principle does not only hold for ``forms'' (of, i.e. color words), but also governs ``behavior'': speakers behave in ways that are consistent with maximizing information in streams (via word order), while minimizing processing effort.